ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A510 CPU.
 This needs to be enabled for revisions r0p0, r0p1 of the CPU.
    It is fixed in r0p2.

+- ``ERRATA_A510_2028010``: This applies erratum 2028010 workaround to
+   Cortex-A510 CPU.
+This needs to be enabled for revisions r0p0, r0p1 of the CPU.
+   It is fixed in r0p2.

 -  ``ERRATA_A510_2288014``: This applies errata 2288014 workaround to
    Cortex-A510 CPU.
 This needs to be enabled only for revisions r0p0, r0p1, r0p2, r0p3 and r1p0, it is fixed in r1p1.